rw9999/Network-Plus-Notes/Chapter 1-9/Chapter 4/readme.md

 A broadcast domain refers to the set of all devices on a network segment that hear all the broadcasts sent on that segment.

 Even though a broadcast domain is typically a boundary delimited by physical media like switches and repeaters, it can also reference a logical division of a network segment where all hosts can reach each other via a Data Link layer (hardware address) broadcast.

+#

+### CSMA/CD

+Ethernet networking uses carrier sense multiple access with collision detection (CSMA/CD), a media access control contention method that helps devices share the bandwidth evenly without having two devices transmit at the same time on the network medium.